Frequently Asked Questions

 No, all applicants must submit the required documents through ERAS.
 We will only review applications submitted through ERAS.
 Please do not submit email, fax or mail application materials.

 Normally, we begin interviews in October and attempt to complete interviews in December, although this will vary from year to year.
-We participate in the ACPM Standard Application Process match, which will occur this year in late January.

 Texas Department of State Health Services will accept applications throughout the year until we fill.
-Priority is given to applications that are received by December 15th annually.
+Priority is given to applications that are received by November 15th annually.

 For more information on the Fellowship track, email prevmed@dshs.texas.gov.

-We look for candidates who have demonstrated an interest in population-based medicine and public health, who plan on practicing public health, who have performed well in medical school as demonstrated by their grades, deans letter and USMLE or COMLEX scores, and who has performed well in internship or residency.
+We look for candidates who have demonstrated an interest in population-based medicine and public health, who plan on practicing public health, who have performed well in medical school as demonstrated by their grades, dean's letter and USMLE or COMLEX scores, and who has performed well in internship or residency.
 We also want individuals who are eager to learn, who have a strong work ethic, who are team players and who want to have a lot of fun while they learn and work.

 We review the completed application package, USMLE scores, letters of recommendation, and clinical experience.
 The program director letter is critical.
 ECFMG certificates are required for applicants who did not graduate from a U.S. medical school and the medical school must be acceptable to the Texas Board of Medical examiners.